THE NECESSARY EQUIPMENT

 ![]() |

-Cut a thread 4 times longer than the length to be sewn.
-Thread a needle through each end of the thread and begin sewing the handles.
+Cut a length of thread four times longer than the length to be sewn.
+Thread a needle onto each end of the thread and begin sewing the handles.

-- Pass the thread through the first hole and even out the threads.
+- Pass the wire through the first hole and even out the wires.

 - Sew by passing each needle through each hole one by one.

-- Finish the seam with 3 double stitches (lock stitches) and trim the threads.
+- Finish the seam with 3 double stitches (backstitching) and cut the thread close to the fabric.
 To create symmetry, you can start your seam with 3 double stitches.

-- Hit the seams with a joiner's hammer or riveter's hammer.
+- Tap the seams with a joiner's hammer or riveter.

 Work the edges of the handles with Tokonole (vegetable tanned leather only) or an edge finish.